We Have Been Featured In The Financial Times Praised as one of London’s best & socially distanced HIIT sessions, the…

-Like all forms of training, certain medical issues need to be considered prior to participating in EMS training.
+Like with all forms of exercise, certain medical issues need to be considered prior to participating in EMS training.
 Medical approval should be obtained prior to EMS training if you have any of the following contraindications:

 - Untreated high blood pressure

 - Electrical Implants e.g. pacemaker